posted under Find a Copywriter Who Specializes in Your Industry

 Maybe you created a skin care product because of problems you had with your own skin.
 Or maybe you visited some remote village in Japan to learn the beauty secrets of geisha girls.
 Or perhaps you’ve designed a line of cosmetics for women of mixed ethnicity because you had trouble finding the right products for your medium-brown skin.

-Or, like the example I mentioned in the beginning, you wanted to introduce Germany’s best moisturizer line to Americans.
+Or, like the example I mentioned in the beginning, maybe you wanted to introduce Germany’s best moisturizer line to Americans.

 Social proof is one of the most effective selling tactics online today.
 Consider incorporating any and all of the following tools of persuasion into your marketing materials: